ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/common-terms_en.md

 This document serves as a lookup for common terms that may be used by users in the community or in various other documentation.

-## Check
-A check is a common term for when you "check", or pick up, a location.
-In terms of Archipelago this is usually used for when a player goes to a location and sends its item or "checks" the location.

 ## Item
-Items are what you will receive from the server regardless of what game you are playing.
+Items are what get shuffled around in your world or other worlds that you then receive.
 This could be a sword, a stat upgrade, a spell, or any other potential receivable for your game.

 ## Location